espruino/EspruinoDocs/modules/StringDecoders.md

 * KEYWORDS: Module,StringDecoders

-This [[StringDecoder.js]] module implements helper for string decoding helper.
+This [[StringDecoder.js]] module implements helper for string decoding tasks.

 How to use the module:

 ```js
 //fitWords(text,rows,width)